technyon/nuki_hub/README.md

 | lock.unlock | Unlock    | Enable Ring To Open       | Enable Continuous Mode    |
 | lock.open   | Unlatch   | Electric Strike Actuation | Electric Strike Actuation |

-NOTE: MQTT Discovery uses retained MQTT messages to store devices configurations.
-In order to avoid orphan configurations on your broker please disable autodiscovery first if you no longer want to use this software.
+NOTE: MQTT Discovery uses retained MQTT messages to store devices configurations.<br>
+In order to avoid orphan configurations on your broker please disable autodiscovery first if you no longer want to use this software.<br>
 Retained messages are automatically cleared when unpairing and when changing/disabling autodiscovery topic in MQTT Configuration page.<br>
+If you experience "ghost" entities/devices related to NukiHub you can completely purge NukiHub related Home Assistant discovery topics from your MQTT broker by following the instructions [here](#purging-home-assistant-discovery-mqtt-topics)

 ## Keypad control using JSON (optional)